A polynomial approximation scheme for nonlinear model reduction by moment matching: Moment Matching for Nonlinear Dynamical Systems

 Under certain assumptions for the signal generator \eqref{eq:sig_system} and the system \eqref{eq:system}, we can assume that a locally attractive centre manifold exists between the two systems.
-We therefore make the following assumptions about the functions, based on \cite{isidori1995nonlinear}: \begin{enumerate}[label=({A\arabic*}), topsep=5pt, itemsep=5pt] \item The signal generator \eqref{eq:sig_system} is neutrally stable. \item The system \eqref{eq:system} is asymptotically stable in the first approximation about the equilibrium at the origin.
-That is, the matrix $A = \left. \left[\frac{\partial f} {\partial x}\right] \right|_{\substack{x = 0 \\ u = 0}}$ has only eigenvalues with negative real part. \end{enumerate}
+We therefore make the following assumptions about the functions: \begin{enumerate}[label=({A\arabic*}), topsep=5pt, itemsep=5pt] \item The signal generator \eqref{eq:sig_system} is neutrally stable. \item The system \eqref{eq:system} is locally exponentially stable in the first approximation about the equilibrium at the origin.
+That is, the matrix $A = \left. \left[\frac{\partial f} {\partial x}\right] \right|_{\substack{x = 0 \\ u = 0}}$ has only eigenvalues with negative real part. \end{enumerate} The following result is a consequence of \cite[Proposition 8.1.1]{isidori1995nonlinear}: